-linkage, and material price reference factors for SPDC determination.
-With respect to material liquidity, trading in the SNJ contract averaged close to 500 contracts on a daily basis, with more than six separate transactions each day.
+It appears that the TMT contract may satisfy the material liquidity, price linkage, and material price reference factors for SPDC determination.
+With respect to material liquidity, trading in the TMT contract averaged more than 2,000 contracts on a daily basis, with more than 16 separate transactions each day.
 In addition, the open interest in the subject contract was substantial.
-In regard to price linkage, the final settlement of the SNJ contract is based, in part, on the final settlement price of the NYMEX's physically-delivered natural gas contract, where the NYMEX is registered with the Commission as a designated contract market ("DCM").
+In regard to price linkage, the final settlement of the TMT contract is based, in part, on the final settlement price of the NYMEX's physically-delivered natural gas contract, where the NYMEX is registered with the Commission as a designated contract market ("DCM").
 In terms of material price reference, while it did not specify which contracts served a significant price discovery function or reference this particular contract, the Commission's ECM Study stated that, in general, market participants view the ICE as a price discovery market for certain natural gas contracts.
 Natural gas contracts based on actively-traded hubs are transacted heavily on the ICE's electronic trading platform, with the remainder being completed over-the-counter and potentially submitted for clearing by voice brokers.
 In addition, ICE sells its price data to market participants in a number of different packages which vary in terms of the hubs covered, time periods, and whether the data are daily only or historical.
-For example, the ICE offers "West Gas End of Day" and "OTC Gas End of Day'' data packages with access to all price data or just 12, 24, 36, or 48 months of historical data.
+For example, the ICE offers "West Gas End of Day" and "OTC Gas End of Day" data packages with access to all price data or just 12, 24, 36, or 48 months of historical data.